-If you're searching for a one-day car insurance policy, it is important to look out for scams.
-No reputable car insurance providers offer one-day car insurance policies, but some companies pose as short-term providers to get your personal information.
+If you’re searching for a one-day car insurance policy, it is important to look out for scams.
+No reputable car insurance providers offer one-day car insurance policies, but some companies pose as short-term or rental car insurance providers to get your credit card information.
 However, there are some ways to get short-term car insurance for certain situations.

 When Do You Need One-Day Car Insurance?

 There are a few instances when one-day car insurance might seem attractive.
-If you borrow a friend’s car, drive a rental car, take your antique car out for the day, or simply don’t drive often enough to own a car that would need car insurance, you might be looking for short-term car insurance.
+If you borrow a friend’s car or a family member’s car, drive a rental car, take your classic car out for the day, or don’t drive often enough to have your own car that needs insurance, you might be looking for short-term car insurance.
 Each of these situations has a slightly different solution: